Too many islands, too little time! Thailand alone has more than its

 groups of old friends to honeymooning couples and flashpacking families

-- Ko Kut We're
+can enjoy - Ko Kut

 going to go out on a limb and declare Ko Kut (also spelt Ko Kood) to be